AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2019/2019-11-21-raspberry-pi-as-a-router-nat.md

     - networking
 ---

+# raspberry-pi-as-a-router-nat

 Transform to run as a router and NAT device

-Finally!
-This project is now documented here - <https://antonio.cloud/projects/linux/raspberry-pi/raspberry-pi-router-access-point-dns-block-ads-vpn/>
+~~Finally!
+This project is now documented here - <https://antonio.cloud/projects/linux/raspberry-pi/raspberry-pi-router-access-point-dns-block-ads-vpn/>~~

 !!!important